codatio/codat-docs/docs/guides/invoice-finance/inv-fin-decision.md

-        "invoiceId": "string", // Codat's internal Id associated with fetched invoices "invoiceNo": "string", // Identifying number of the invoice in the applicant's accounting system "amountDue": decimal,  // Amount to be paid on the invoice issued to customer "offerAmount": decimal // Amount the app offers to lend, calculated as 90% of amountDue "rate": decimal // Rate with which the app offers to lend, based on each invoice's risk }
+        "invoiceId": "string", // Codat's internal Id associated with fetched invoices "invoiceNo": "string", // Identifying number of the invoice in the applicant's accounting system "amountDue": decimal,  // Amount to be paid on the invoice issued to customer "offerAmount": decimal, // Amount the app offers to lend, calculated as 90% of amountDue "rate": decimal, // Rate with which the app offers to lend, based on each invoice's risk }
                  ]
   }